OneHourTranslation/API-Library-CSharp/README.md

 For more details see doc comments for each method.

-The API Library must be configured before calling any API method:

-var _api = new Ohtapi(PublicKey, SecretKey, UseSandbox);

 Where to go from here

 Use doc comments in OhtApi class
 See FormExamples.cs for code example
-Visit official website API Developers Guide
+[Visit official website API Developers Guide] Visit official website `API Developers Guide (https://www.onehourtranslation.com/translation/api-documentation-v2/general-instructions)